REbuild

 Ethical boundaries, role clarity, and professional identity continuity

-REbuild as Part of the Reconstruction Framework
+REbuild Within the Reconstruction Framework.

-HEAL — restoring health clarity and capacity
+HEAL — restoring physical and cognitive capacity

 Important Note